-- Two lines F (gray) and G (brown) are designated in the land-use plan of Prague with the prospect of being built until 2100.
+Furthermore, two lines F (gray) and G (brown) are designated in the land-use plan of Prague with the prospect of being built until 2100.
 One could assume that a new metro line is supposed to be inaugurated every 25 years.
 Line F would primarily serve the left bank of the Vltava River in a strictly north-south fashion and the line G would cross Prague in an east-west manner.

 It's still a work in progress, many of the Esko lines are still regional trains that merely got relabeled while others meet the classical S-Bahn criteria (electrified, clock-face scheduling, max.
 30 minute headway) and are preferably run with blue and red ČD Class 471 trains called "CityElefant".
 A very important pre-condition for the introduction of Esko services was the construction of the Nové spojení (New Connection) that greatly improved connections between Prague's northern railways and Prague Central Station.

-Most Esko trains either end in Prague Masaryk Terminal or end or run through Prague Central Station which is considered to be of too little capacity to make Masarykova obsolete.
+Besides Prague Central Station, Masaryk Terminal is an important end point for many northern lines, other lines may end in Smichov Station in the southwest and Vrsovice Station in the southeast.
+Holesovice Station is actually not important at all and only gets served by a tangential line.
 Many lines differentiate between S-trains and R-trains, with the S-trains stopping everywhere and the R-trains skipping several stops to only serve the most important stations on their way and therefore provide faster connections.